rwdaigle/edgerails/source/_posts/2011-05-06-reversible-migrations.markdown

 <div class="notice">
   <p>
-    You can still use the old class methods in your migrations.
-You can define the 'old self.up and self.down if your feeling nostalgic.
+    If you're the difficult type you can still use the old class methods in your migrations.
 More importantly your existing migrations will not break.
   </p>
 </div>

 ### More magic? :(

-I guess a few people are wondering if ponies are carrying out the reversal of migrations.
-In the spirit of [Jose Valim](http://github.com/josevalim)'s wish to see all Rails magic deconstructed I thought I'll give a brief idea as to how Rails is reversing a migration automagically.
+If you're wondering how migration reversal is determined, and in the spirit of [Jose Valim](http://github.com/josevalim)'s wish to see all Rails magic deconstructed, I thought I'd give a brief idea as to how Rails is reversing a migration automagically.

-The magic, erm I mean heavy lifting happens in the [ActiveRecord::Migration::CommandRecorder](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/migration/command_recorder.rb) class.
-Basically if you define a change method in your migration and are applying the migration then the commands are executed as normal.
+The magic, erm I mean heavy lifting, happens in the [ActiveRecord::Migration::CommandRecorder](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/migration/command_recorder.rb) class.
+Basically if you define a `change` method in your migration and are applying the migration then the commands are executed as normal.

 However while reversing the migration, the commands are recorded and a list of inverse commands is generated and run.
 Inverse commands are simply commands that perform the opposite of the original command.
-For eg: the inverse of rename_table(old, new) is rename_table(new, old).
+For eg: the inverse of `rename_table(old, new)` is `rename_table(new, old)`.
 The logic to obtain an inverse of a command is provided in the class itself.
 For those commands whose inverse cannot be obtained, ActiveRecord::IrreversibleMigration is raised.

 That was a very simple overview of what is happening behind the scenes.
 I encourage you to take a look at the [code](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/migration/command_recorder.rb) for yourself to understand how it works.